 Following right-of-way laws at stop signs, traffic signals, crosswalks, and roundabouts is a key element in safe driving.
 It's worth noting again that states may handle these laws differently.
 To review your state's right-of-way laws, visit your state DMV's website.

-If you consistently follow these and other traffic rules, you can expect lower car insurance rates — and the longer a clean driving record is maintained, the more you can expect to save.
+If you consistently follow these and other traffic rules, you could enjoy lower car insurance rates — and the longer a clean driving record is maintained, the more you can expect to save.

 IIHS survey of red lights, injuries, and deaths (PDF)